astropy/astropy-workshop/00-Install_and_Setup/README.md

     (astropy-env) % python check_env.py

-If the script reports that some of the versions do not match, check first whether the package was installed using mamba or pip, then update accordingly.
+If the script reports that some of the versions do not match, check first whether the package was installed using conda or pip, then update accordingly.
 The example below a fake package called `packagename`; replace it with the actual package that you need to update.

-    (astropy-env) % mamba list packagename
+    (astropy-env) % conda list packagename

-If it was installed with mamba, you will see (the channel column might or might not be populated):
+If it was installed with conda, you will see (the channel column might or might not be populated):

-    # packages in environment at .../mambaforge/envs/astropy-env:
+    # packages in environment at .../miniconda/envs/astropy-env:
     #
     # Name                    Version                   Build  Channel
     packagename               X.Y.Z         py37hf484d3e_1000